dougsparling/spix4/README.md

 choose!
 ```

 ### State Management

-There are only four sources of persistent state:
+There are only four engine-provided holders of persistent state:

 * the player's character sheet and inventory
-* scene states
+* scene state variables setup with `state_variable :var_name`
-* shared (global) state
+* shared (global) state: `state_variable :var_name, ..., shared: true`
-* the current scene stack
+* the current scene stack -- not accessed directly, only through transitions

-Note that scene arguments are conspicuously missiong from the list.
+Note that scene arguments are conspicuously missing from the list.
 This means only scenes without arguments can be part of the stack on save.
 This works because complex scenes like interacting with vendors or fighting in combat aren't intended to be saved.

 Every other part of the game is expected to store state through one of the four sources above.
 Ideal?
 No. Good design?
 Also no. But it works for me.

 ### Inventory

-Items can be important to the plot, have in-combat utility, or even usable outside of battle.
-Items are loaded from `data/items.csv` and have a few interesting attributes:
+Items can be important to the plot, equipped as a weapon, and be consumed in and out of battle.
+Items are loaded from `data/items.csv` and have a few attributes:

-* `id`: Items are referred to by this id.
+* `id`: Items are referred to by this id (symbolized for your convenience)
-* `name`: How the item appears to the player.
+* `name`: A short name which is presented to the player.
 * `value`: The cost of the item when purchased.
 Also used as the basis for the sale price.
-* `description`: Used when the player examines an item.
+* `description`: Used as a longer description when the player examines an item.
 * `effect_dice`: An optional dice expression that is rolled when the item is used.
+Usage depends on the tag, details below.
 Doesn't support modifiers, just `{a}d{b}` where `b` is rolled `a` times.
 * `tags`: Pipe-delimited set of tags, e.g. `tech|grenade`, explained below:

-The tag system is used to organize items and determines usage:
+The tag system is used to organize items and determine usage:

 * `heal`: Usable in and out of battle, and roll their effect dice to allow the player to recover HP.
 * `plot`: Important for advancing the story and cannot be sold or used, and will not be stolen.
 Can only be removed from the inventory programmatically.